KrastevST/Phone-Book/README.md

 # Phone-Book
-App that performs CRUD operations on a database
+MFC application that performs CRUD operations on a database using MS SQL Server.